 If you leave your job while you still have a plan loan outstanding, you could have a tax problem.
-The outstanding loan balance will likely be due and payable immediately or in a relatively short period of time after you terminate employment.
-If you can't repay the loan, you'll have to pay income taxes on whatever amount you still owe and, possibly, a 10% early withdrawal penalty as well.
+If you can't repay the loan, you'll have to pay income taxes on whatever amount you still owe and, possibly, a 10% early withdrawal penalty.